-#3 – Third, you must have a semantic layer where all your data governance decisions are made concrete and objects, their attributes and metrics are defined in clear business terms –
+3. You must have a semantic layer where all your data governance decisions are made concrete and objects, their attributes and metrics are defined in clear business terms.

 This approach will ensure ease of use for full-time analysts as well as other business users that need to access data for ad-hoc analysis.

 4. You need a BI toolset that allows users to capitalize on the features above to more quickly create and share meaningful analytics.

 The BI tool should be easy to use so that analysts spend less time learning the tool and more time exploring data.
 The BI tool should also make it easy to share visualizations to the appropriate audience, so that insights are quickly and easily communicated in a secure fashion, regardless of the size of the data or the expertise of the user.
 A corollary to the above is that the BI tool should also make it easy to communicate analytics success to the organization.
 That blockbuster dashboard you’ve created should be easily shareable across the organization, as should the data set that you used, so that others can build upon the charts you’ve already created.

 In conclusion, the Modern Analytics Platform is not a single prescription fit for all insurance companies.